fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 ### ASG - Auto Scaling Group

 The load on our application is not usually constant in time, not even in the same day, therefore we need a way to adjust the scalability of our application.
-The role of an ASG is exact to scale out (add EC2 VM) or scale in (remove EC2 VM) to match and increase/decrease of load on our application; it also ensures to have a minimum/maximum number of EC2 instances, to register new instances to the load balancer and to replace unhealthy instances.
+The role of an ASG is exactly to scale out (add EC2 VM) or scale in (remove EC2 VM) to match and increase/decrease of load on our application; it also ensures to have a minimum/maximum number of EC2 instances, to register new instances to the load balancer and to replace unhealthy instances.
 In this way we are optimizing the costs since we are using only the resources we need.